Vikranth3140/Food-Delivery-Time-Prediction/README.md

 ## Introduction

-Running a food delivery service comes with the challenge of keeping customers happy by delivering their meals on time and in condition despite hurdles like traffic or bad weather which can throw off the schedule unpredictably.
+Running a food delivery service comes with the challenge of keeping customers happy by delivering their meals on time and in good condition despite hurdles like traffic or bad weather, which can throw off the schedule unpredictably.

-In order to address this issue effectively we are working on a Food Delivery Time Prediction System that utilizes machine learning methods.
-Our goal is to predict delivery times with precision by examining delivery data, current traffic situations and real time weather trends.
+To address this issue effectively, we have developed a **Food Delivery Time Prediction System** that utilizes machine learning methods.
+Our goal is to predict delivery times with precision by analyzing delivery data, current traffic situations, and real-time weather trends.

-We have developed a Command Line Interface (CLI) to allow users to input food delivery parameters and get delivery time predictions.
-This tool provides an estimate of the inputted food delivery time within specific ranges:
+We have also developed a **Command Line Interface (CLI)** to allow users to input food delivery parameters and get delivery time predictions.
+This tool provides an estimate of the food delivery time within specific ranges:

-- Very Quick: <= 15 minutes
+- **Very Quick:** ≤ 15 minutes
-- Quick: 15 - 30 minutes
+- **Quick:** 15–30 minutes
-- Moderate: 30 - 45 minutes
+- **Moderate:** 30–45 minutes
-- Slow: 45 - 60 minutes
+- **Slow:** 45–60 minutes
-- Very Slow: >= 60 minutes
+- **Very Slow:** ≥ 60 minutes

 ## Directory Structure